Spot gold markets remain shut due to countrywide lockdown: HDFC Securities

-Spot gold markets remained shut on Thursday due to lockdown to prevent spreading of COVID-19, according to HDFC Securities
+Spot gold markets remained shut on Friday due to the countrywide lockdown to prevent spread of COVID-19, according to HDFC Securities

-The government has extended the lockdown till May 3.
-Gold in the international market was quoting higher at USD 1,722 per ounce and silver at USD 15.46 per ounce.
+In the international market, both gold and silver were trading lower at USD 1,695 per ounce and USD 15.23 per ounce, respectively

+"Gold prices traded lower with spot international gold prices witnessing correction on Friday towards USD 1,695 per ounce," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)